Spheres and Projections for $\mathrm{Out}(F_n)$: Introduction

 \section{Introduction}

 The \emph{mapping class group} $\Map(S_{g,m})$ of a closed surface $S_{g,m}$ of genus $g$ with $m\geq 0$ punctures is the quotient of the group of homeomorphisms of $S_{g,m}$ by the connected component of the identity.
-The classical Dehn-Nielsen-Baer theorem identifies $\Map(S_{g,m})$ with a subgroup of the outer automorphism group $\mathrm{Out}(\pi_1(S_{g,m},p))$ of the fundamental group of $S_{g,m}$.
-This subgroup consists of all elements which preserve the collection of conjugacy classes of the puncture parallel curves.
+The classical Dehn-Nielsen-Baer theorem identifies $\Map(S_{g,m})$ with a subgroup of the outer automorphism group $\mathrm{Out}(\pi_1(S_{g,m},p))$ of the fundamental group of $S_{g,m}$ (compare e.g. \cite[Theorem~8.8]{FM11}).
+This subgroup consists of all elements which preserve the set of conjugacy classes of the puncture parallel curves.

-The mapping class group acts properly and cocompactly on the so-called \emph{marking complex} of $S_{g,m}$ \cite{MM00} whose vertices are finite collections of simple closed curves.
+The mapping class group acts properly and cocompactly on the so-called \emph{marking complex} of $S_{g,m}$ \cite{MM00} whose vertices are certain finite collections of simple closed curves.
 In particular, $\Map(S_{g,m})$ is finitely generated, and it admits a family of left invariant metrics so that the orbit map for the action on the marking complex is a quasi-isometry.

-Given an essential subsurface $S_0$ of $S_{g,m}$, there is a simple way to project a simple closed curve or a marking of $S_{g,m}$ to a simple closed curve or a marking of $S_0$.
-This construction determines a natural Lipschitz retraction of the marking complex of $S_{g,m}$ onto the marking complex of $S_0$ which is equivariant with respect to the action of $\Map(S_{g,m})$ and the stabilizer of $S_0$ in $\Map(S_{g,m})$.
+Given an essential subsurface $F$ of $S_{g,m}$, there is a simple way to project a simple closed curve or a marking of $S_{g,m}$ to a simple closed curve or a marking of $F$.
+This construction determines a natural coarse Lipschitz retraction of the marking complex of $S_{g,m}$ onto the marking complex of $F$ which is equivariant with respect to the action of $\Map(S_{g,m})$ and the stabilizer of $F$ in $\Map(S_{g,m})$.
+A \emph{coarse Lipschitz retraction} of a metric space $X$ onto a subspace $Y$ is a self-map $p:X\to Y$ which is coarsely Lipschitz and which restricts to the identity map of $Y$.

-Viewing marking complexes as geometric models for the mapping class groups yields among others a simple construction of a Lipschitz retraction of the \emph{outer} automorphism group of the fundamental group of a surface of genus $g\geq 2$ onto the automorphism group of the fundamental group of a surface of genus $g-1$ which can be identified with the subgroup of $\Map(S_{g,0})$ of all elements which fix a subtorus with connected boundary pointwise up to isotopy \cite{MM00}.
+Viewing marking complexes as geometric models for the mapping class groups yields among others a simple construction of a Lipschitz retraction of the mapping class group $\Map(S_g)$ onto the mapping class group $\Map(S_{g-1}^1)$ of a surface with a boundary component (namely, the subgroup consisting of all elements which fix a subtorus with connected boundary pointwise up to isotopy \cite{MM00}).
+Algebraically, this means that one has a Lipschitz retraction of the \emph{outer} automorphism group of the fundamental group of a surface of genus $g\geq 2$ onto the automorphism group of the fundamental group of a surface of genus $g-1$.
+Here, and in the sequel, we interpret finitely generated groups as metric spaces by choosing generating sets and equipping them with word norms.